Business Customer Information

 Who is responsible for meter reading?

 NIE is responsible for carrying out the reading, testing, installation and inspection of the meters of all electricity customers.
 The meter readings are then passed to your electricity supply company who will issue your bill.

 All business customers in Northern Ireland are able to change their gas suppliers.
-There are currently seven gas suppliers, SSE Airtricity Gas Supply, firmus energy, Energia, Electric Ireland, Vayu, LCC Power and Flogas.
+There are currently six gas suppliers, SSE Airtricity Gas Supply, firmus energy, Electric Ireland, Vayu, Go Power and Flogas.
 Their contact details can be found on our supplier contact information page.

 NI Water is the sole provider of water and sewerage services in Northern Ireland.
 They are a Government Owned Company (GoCo) - which is a statutory trading body owned by central government but operating under company legislation, with substantial independence from government.